Call Centers

 Granted, “it is very early in the cycle to be able to say definitely that call centers are ready to handle the IoT,” said James Quin, CDM Media senior director of content and c-suite communities.”Businesses are kicking the tires, but despite the pushing of a number of notable vendors, few are diving in with broadscale implementations at this point,” he told CRM Buyer.

-That said, he noted that the point of IoT-type technologies is to stream data directly to intelligent systems that can aggregate, collate, and act upon the information independent of human interaction — or at the very least, with minimal human interaction.
+That said, he noted that the point of IoT-type technologies is to stream data directly to intelligent systems that can aggregate, collate, and act upon the information independently of human interaction — or, at the very least, with minimal human interaction.

 Advanced Functionality

-The IoT, though, is not destined to be merely a conduit for notices that appliances need service calls.
+The IoT, though, is not destined to merely serve as a conduit for notifying appliances that they need service calls.

 “When it is developed to its full potential, great things could happen,” said Josh Plaskoff, director of learning and technology service development at HighPoint Global.